IU East RN to BSN Program

 IU East is convenient and cost-effective.

-Nursing classes meet one time per week (currently Wednesdays 5-8pm) over the course of four semesters and one summer.
+Nursing classes meet once per week for 5 semesters.
 Once you begin the program your nursing class time will remain the same as long as you progress in sequence.

 We require only three clinical courses (management, community health, and capstone) which may be done in your community and in your areas of interest.
 Clinicals are project based and are not repetitious of previous learning.
 Upon completion of two transition courses (B304 and B404), all RN to BSN students are given special credit for previous nursing coursework at no cost to the student.